youngker/apparmor-wiki/About.md

 - comments are supported in the profile.
 - absolute paths as well as file globbing can be used when specifying file access
 - various access controls for files are present.
-- access controls for networking are present
+- access controls for networking are present.
-- specificity in rule matching, ie the most specific rule matches
+- specificity in rule matching, ie the most specific rule matches.
-- include files are supported to ease development and simplify profiles
+- include files are supported to ease development and simplify profiles.
-- variables can be defined and manipulated outside the profile
+- variables can be defined and manipulated outside the profile.
-- AppArmor profiles are easy to read and audit
+- AppArmor profiles are easy to read and audit.
-- AppArmor policy can be read and audited on a per application profile basis
+- AppArmor policy can be read and audited on a per application profile basis.

 AppArmor is an established technology first seen in Immunix and later integrated into Ubuntu, Novell/SUSE, and Mandriva.
 Core AppArmor